Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Introduction

+Works like \cite{Becker2002}, \cite{Gather2004} and \cite{Dahlhaus2000} points out investigations in healthcare models.
+Those models are based in time series and require a particular covariance matrix.
+In Section~\ref{sec:sir-time-series} we will discuss how to formulate the problem in this context and point out some applications.

-The aim of this paper is to build an estimator of $\Sigma$ when the joint density of $(\boldsymbol{X},Y)$ is unknown.
-For this, we will plug an estimate of the marginal density of the observations into a parametric estimator of the conditional covariance and study its asymptotic behavior.
-Under some smoothness assumptions, we will prove that this density can be considered as a nuisance parameter which does not hamper the rate of the covariance.
-We face issues for the estimation of the covariance matrix, which arise in the high-dimensional context.
-Specifically, if $p$ is larger than $n$ the empirical covariance matrix has unexpected features like the lack of consistency or the significant spreading of the eigenvalues.
-In a slightly different context, we refer to \citet{marcenko1967distribution}, \citet{johnstone2001distribution} and references therein.
+Given an i.i.d.\ sample ${(\boldsymbol{X}_i,Y_i)}_{i=1\dots n}$, our aim is to build an estimator of $\Sigma$ when the joint density of $(\boldsymbol{X},Y)$ is unknown.
+To achieve this aim, we plug a marginal density estimate into the conditional covariance parametric estimator and study its asymptotic behavior.
+Under some smoothness assumptions, we consider the marginal density of $Y$ as a nuisance parameter, but without perturbing the convergence rate for the covariance.